 7. Capitol Theatre

 The Capitol Theatre is one of the famous landmarks in the city of Mannheim.
 The theatre was built in 1927 in the Neckarstadt-Ost district, and at that days it was the largest cinema in Germany.
 The theatre host many shows such as concerts and music shows, comedy and cabaret, parties, company parties and company presentations, literature and occasionally politics.
 The building accommodates 1200 people and it hosts nearly 130,000 visitors annually.
-Thus, The Capitol Theatre is one of the most visited tourist attractions in Mannheim.

 Address：Waldhofstraße 2, 68169 Mannheim, Germany